waterbearlang/waterbear/docs/rethinking waterbear.md

 We have enough experience with waterbear now to be able to step back and take a look at what is working and what needs improvement.
 It's time to explore potentially radical changes before things get set in stone.

+## Update 2012-08-30

+For better detection of which slot/socket/next the block is being added or removed from, put its index into a data attribute on creation, pass that around during events.

+How can Waterbear be more testable?

+How can Waterbear block scripts (defined in the block definition json) be mult-line and generally more powerful?

 ## Update 2012-08-27

 Events needed for blocks: